Robust Robustness: Introduction

 The rest of the paper is organized as follows. \cref{sec:model} introduces the setting and defines our notion of robustness. \cref{sec:fragile} applies our robustness criterion to maxmin-optimal mechanisms proposed in the literature.
-In \cref{sec:saddle}, we diagnose the failure of robustness in the examples by showing that saddle points with finite-support priors yield non-robust payoff guarantees. \cref{sec:classification} analyzes global robustness and presents our algorithm for constructing a maxmin-optimal mechanism with a robust payoff guarantee. \cref{sec:literature} discusses related literature. \cref{sec:conclusion} is the conclusion.
+In \cref{sec:saddle}, we diagnose the failure of robustness in the examples by illustrating how saddle points with finite-support priors yield non-robust payoff guarantees. \cref{sec:classification} analyzes uniform robustness and presents an algorithm for constructing a maxmin-optimal mechanism with a robust payoff guarantee. \cref{sec:literature} discusses related literature. \cref{sec:conclusion} is the conclusion.
 The main proofs are in \cref{sec:main_proofs}.
 The online appendix contains additional results (\cref{sec:alternative_axiomatizations}) and technical proofs (\cref{sec:technical_proofs}).